verilator_coverage¶

 Specifies the directory name to which source files with annotated coverage data should be written.

-• ” ” (whitespace) indicates that all points on the line are above the coverage limit.
+” ” (whitespace) indicates that all points on the line are above the coverage min.

-• “%” indicates at least one point on the line was below the coverage limit.
+“%” indicates that all points on the line are below the coverage min.

-• “+” coverage point was at or above the limit.
-Only used with --annotate-points.
+“+” coverage point was at or above the min.
+Only used with

-• “-” coverage point was below the limit.
-Only used with --annotate-points.
+.“-” coverage point was below the min.
+Only used with

 100000 input logic a; // Begins with whitespace, because